Tang dynasty: Soldiers and conscription

-By the year 737, Emperor Xuanzong discarded the policy of conscripting soldiers that were replaced every three years, replacing them with long-service soldiers who were more battle-hardened and efficient.
+By 737, Emperor Xuanzong discarded the policy of conscripting soldiers that were replaced every three years, replacing them with long-service soldiers who were more battle-hardened and efficient.
 It was more economically feasible as well, since training new recruits and sending them out to the frontier every three years drained the treasury.
 By the late 7th century, the fubing troops began abandoning military service and the homes provided to them in the equal-field system.
 The supposed standard of 100 mu of land allotted to each family was in fact decreasing in size in places where population expanded and the wealthy bought up most of the land.
-Hard-pressed peasants and vagrants were then induced into military service with benefits of exemption from both taxation and corvée labor service, as well as provisions for farmland and dwellings for dependents who accompanied soldiers on the frontier.
-By the year 742 the total number of enlisted troops in the Tang armies had risen to about 500,000 men.
+Hard-pressed peasants and vagrants were then induced into military service with benefits of exemption from both taxation and corvée labour service, as well as provisions for farmland and dwellings for dependents who accompanied soldiers on the frontier.
+By 742, the total number of enlisted troops in the Tang armies had risen to about 500,000 men.